daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 **The basic idea**

+Both non-excludability and non-rivalry present obstacles to a good being provided efficiently.

 If a good is *non-rival* then additional provision is costless.
 Thus,

-- if exclusion is possible, and *any* positive price is charged, some are deterred from consuming it
+- if exclusion is possible, and *any* positive price is charged, some are deterred from consuming it.

-- this is inefficient: people who could benefit from the good, at no cost to others, will not consume it :(
+- This is inefficient: people who could benefit from the good, at no cost to others, will not consume it :(.

-If a good is *non-excludable* it will be difficult to charge people for it
+If a good is *non-excludable* it will be difficult to charge people for it.

-- many might prefer to wait for *others* to buy it, and then they enjoy it anyways (free-ride), which could lead to coordination problems
+- Many might prefer to wait for *others* to buy it, and then enjoy it anyways (free-ride), which could lead to coordination problems.

-and...

 \bigskip

-Even if each person provided it for their *own* benefit (on the assumption that no one else would), they would typically choose *too little* from a social POV...
+And even if each person provided it for their *own* benefit (on the assumption that no one else would), they would typically choose *too little* from a social point of view, considering their own marginal benefits (and MRS) versus the price or cost, not the *social* marginal benefit (essentially, a positive externality).

-\bigskip

-Considering their own marginal benefits (and MRS) versus the price or cost, not the *social* marginal benefit (essentially, a positive externality)